 Who doesn’t love Friends?
 Without a doubt, it is one of the most watched and most loved TV series in history.
 We all know about this group of best buds and their hangout spot, Central Perk.
-Huge coffee mugs, a variety of sweets, a decoration that reminds us of granny’s house.
+Huge coffee mugs, a variety of sweets, and decorations that remind us of granny’s house.
 It has something intimate and cozy, right?
 But, have you ever noticed the gallery wall behind the famous orange couch that keeps changing throughout the seasons?
 Let’s see the art in Friends.

 If you observe the background of Central Perk, you will see that besides the artworks and their constant change each season (sometimes twice during each season), there is also a pattern.
-They are all Pop; some of them look like they are Andy Warhol’s or Roy Lichtenstein’s creations, some seem like replicas or recreations of other famous paintings.
-Besides, the 1990s, when the TV series aired and met its success, was the decade of Pop Art, at least in the USA.
+They are all Pop; some of them look like they are Andy Warhol’s or Roy Lichtenstein’s creations, and some seem like replicas or recreations of other famous paintings.

 Burton Morris is the artist whose works appear the most throughout the 10 seasons.
 The first contact between the artist and the producers happened when David Schwimmer (aka Ross) wore a t-shirt with one of Morris’ designs on the setting.

 Burton Morris was born in 1964 in Pittsburgh, Pennsylvania, USA.
-He holds a degree in fine arts from Carnegie Mellon University.
-He has created the artworks for the United States Olympic Team, the 38th Montreaux Jass Festival, the 2010 FIFA World Cup etc. Also, he has done commissions for Chanel, Perrier, Absolute Vodka, Rolex, Kellogg’s, Ford, Coca-Cola, and other big enterprises.
+He holds a degree in Fine Arts from Carnegie Mellon University.
+He has created the artworks for the United States Olympic Team, the 38th Montreaux Jass Festival, the 2010 FIFA World Cup, etc. Also, he has completed commissions for Chanel, Perrier, Absolute Vodka, Rolex, Kellogg’s, Ford, Coca-Cola, and other big enterprises.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!